RSDKModding/RSDKv3-Decompilation/README.md

 ## PS Vita:
 * Ensure you have Docker installed and run the script `build.sh` from `SonicCD.Vita`.
 If you are on Windows, WSL2 is recommended.
 NOTE: You would need to copy Sonic CD game data into `ux0:data/SonicCD` to boot the game.

+## Wii U:
+* Install [devkitPPC](https://devkitpro.org/wiki/Getting_Started), and its `wiiu-dev` and `wiiu-sdl2` packages.
+* Build and install the `ppc-libtheora` package in the `dependencies/wii-u` folder (`makepkg -cirs` should work).
+* Compile the engine with `make CXXFLAGS=-O2 WIIU=1 -j5` (-j switch is optional but will make building faster, it's based on the number of cores you have +1 so 8 cores would be -j9).
+* The compiled engine can be found in the `bin` folder, named `soniccd.rpx`.
+This can be copied to your SD card's `wiiu/apps` folder, and then ran through the Homebrew Launcher.
+* You must copy Sonic CD's assets into a `SonicCD` folder on the root of your SD card.

 ## Other platforms:
 Currently the only "officially" supported platforms are the ones listed above, however the backend uses libogg, libvorbis, libtheora & SDL2 to power it, so the codebase is very multiplatform.